sharubhat/serverside-developer-notes/part1/topic1/lambda-expressions.md

 }
 ```

 IApplyable is a generic type interface.
-Therefore any lambda can be assigned to this interface.
+Therefore any lambda can be assigned to this interface as long as they have same number of arguments.

+**Assigning lambda to functional interface type:**

 ```
 IApplyable<Employee> i = (Employee e1, Employee e2) -> {